 Over the past months, we ran a beta-testing program on our new VPS-environment.
 Thanks to the feedback of the participants, we can now boast a stable and flexible platform, which we happily opened up to all existing customers.

-From our Service Centre all existing webmaster users can now activate the VPS panel, free of charge.
+From our Service Centre all current customers can now activate the VPS panel, free of charge.
 After activation you can create and destroy your own VPSes and selecting your own requirements.
 On creation of a new VPS you will directly see recurring costs for that VPS, which will be charged at the end of the month.
 On removing a VPS, costs will immediately stop being added.

 For any questions, please contact our help desk.